ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

 1. **General (non-square) Matrix**
 2. **Square Matrix**

-Reason: There are methods which general matrixces can't do from square matrices
+Reason: There are methods which general matrices can't do from square matrices

 ## Features
 - The number of **rows, columns** and the **data** are given *randomly*